oliverius/logo/docs/part9.markdown

 When we find a procedure name outside of the procedure definition, first we need to check if it is in the procedures list.
 If it is, we find out how many parameters it has and therefore link the current value when invoking the procedure to the variable name.
 We may need to get the current position because it is the position we will come back once the procedure is called, like we would do in calling any function in javascript we go, we execute the function and return to the previous position when we call it and go on from there.

 Let's catch the procedure name in the parsing loop.
-For that, since it is not a primitive we will do a new `else` statement.
+For that since it is not a primitive we will do a new `else` statement.
 We will try to find out the parameters as well:

 ```javascript
 else if (this.currentToken.tokenType === tokenTypes.PROCEDURE_NAME) {